 is believing God to keep His promises in His perfect timing.
 But sometimes, practicing patience can be difficult.
 When we’re bringing our concerns to the Lord, again and again, we can grow weary and feel like our prayers are failing.
 Thankfully, the Bible gives us great examples of people facing difficult periods of waiting.
-By faith, the Spirit walks with us and provides us with the strength of endurance.
+By faith, the Spirit walks with us, providing strength of endurance.

-They trusted the Spirit to provide the strength of perseverance, and we recognize them for their faithful fruit.
+They trusted the Spirit to provide them with the strength of perseverance, and they are recognized by their faithful fruit.

 Thank you for welcoming me here.
 My name is Joseph Sensor, and I am from Tanzania.
 The four of us who have come to training have worked on Bible translation for many years.
 The work of sign language Bible translation is challenging.
 Since we are Deaf, we struggle to understand the written Word.
-Many churches do not provide access in sign language, which makes understanding the message difficult because we cannot hear.
+Many churches do not provide access in sign language, which makes understanding The Message difficult.

 We have worked very hard over the last 15 years, hoping that one day we could come to Israel.
 That had not been possible because of a lack of funding.
 We prayed for the opportunity to go to Israel and see with our own eyes, the various places that impacted our translation.